Company Research Scope

 Capital Raises & Proceeds

-- Equity capacity: Announced a $500m at-the-market (ATM) program (Mar 11, 2025) to fund growth and potential acquisitions (including intent to acquire Mynaric).
-No subsequent utilization disclosed.
+• ATM equity program up to $500M (announced Mar 11, 2025) to fund growth and potential acquisitions (e.g., intent to acquire Mynaric).

 Early Revenue Initiatives